Palmitic acid

 Palmitic acid (hexadecanoic acid in IUPAC nomenclature) is a fatty acid with a 16-carbon chain.
 It is the most common saturated fatty acid found in animals, plants and microorganisms.
-Its chemical formula is CH3(CH2)14COOH, and its C:D (the total number of carbon atoms to the number of carbon–carbon double bonds) is 16:0.
-It is a major component of the oil from the fruit of oil palms (palm oil), making up to 44% of total fats.
+Its chemical formula is CH3(CH2)14COOH, and its C:D ratio (the total number of carbon atoms to the number of carbon-carbon double bonds) is 16:0.
+It is a major component of palm oil from the fruit of Elaeis guineensis (oil palms), making up to 44% of total fats.
 Meats, cheeses, butter, and other dairy products also contain palmitic acid, amounting to 50–60% of total fats.

 Palmitates are the salts and esters of palmitic acid.
 The palmitate anion is the observed form of palmitic acid at physiologic pH (7.4).
+Major sources of C16:0 are palm oil, palm kernel oil, coconut oil, and milk fat.

+Dietary palmitic acid intake is associated with an increased cardiovascular disease risk through raising low-density lipoprotein.